(Rabat, Fes, Merzouga, Ouarzazate, Marrakech)

 Travel today between Erfoud and Ouarzazate with private vehicle and english speaking driver.
 En-route, stop in the Dades Gorge, Todra Gorge's more beautiful and older sister.
 These gorges are located just southwest of Tinerhir and some 110 km (65 miles) from Ouarzazate.
 In the latter winter, the Dades River flows and in mid-spring through early summer gives the valley an unprecedented amount of greenery.
 In the valleys along the Dades Gorge, you’ll notice more argan (nut) trees more than the palmeries that surround the Todra Gorge.
 When you arrive at the top of the gorges, you will notice the temperatures will be cooler, the views amazing, and the people delightful.
 Northwest of Rissani and Northeast of Ouarzazate, just up the road from Tinerhir are the Todra Gorges.
 Experience the unbelievable glory of the massive canyon walls reaching some 300 meters (900 feet) high and continuing for some 100 meters (300 feet).
 A little north-east of the southern city of Quarzazate, lies the Dadès Valley-stretching out between the peaks of the High Atlas and the Jbel Sarhro mountain range.
 Known as 'The Valley of One Thousand Kasbahs', it is the most prominent of the oasis valleys that dominate southern Morocco.
 Originating from melt water high up in the snowfields of the Haute Atlas, the river Dadès cuts a steep gorge, known as the Dadès Gorge, at Aït Oudinar and Aït Ali.
 From here, it flows across the broad Dadès Valley in a south-westerly direction towards Quarzazate.
 Before reaching Ouarzazate, you will make a stop in Skoura - one of Morocco’s beautiful oases.
-Skoura offers weary travellers a chance to rest their weary feet and enjoy the abundance of nature.
-At first glance from the road, it resembles a sort of thin, long, oasis.
-However once you get off the road you discover that Skoura in Morocco is very large and that what appeared to be a line of trees is actually a flourishing oasis.
+Skoura offers weary travellers a chance to rest their feet and enjoy the abundance of nature.
+At first glance from the road, it resembles a sort of thin, long, oasis but if you have a chance to explore within it, you will notice it is rather large and impressive.
 Continue to your lodging in the Ouarzazate area.

 A private vehicle with an English speaking driver will be at your disposal for the day.